magabriel/trefoil/doc/trefoil-doc/Contents/plugins-AutoGlossaryPlugin.md

 N> ##### Note
-N> While this autoglossary implementation can *potentially* work for every edition type, N> whether it does really work depends mostly on the *reader platform* capabilities:
+N> While this autoglossary implementation can *potentially* work for every edition type, N> whether it really does work depends mostly on the *reader platform* capabilities:
 N>
 N> - **Epub:**: Some readers can follow hyperliks, but most do not.
 N> - **Kindle:** The Kindle readers can follow hyperlinks and do page breaks.
 It works OK.
 N> - **PDF:** It depends.
 The official *Adobe Reader* is OK, but other implementations may vary.
 N> - **HTML:** No problems.
 N>
-N> But, as this implementation is mostly focused on **Ebooks**, even if it produces a clickable N> autoglossary it may not give the best results on a printed edition.
+N> But, as this implementation is mostly focused on **ebooks**, even if it produces a clickable N> autoglossary it may not give the best results on a printed edition.